Data validation

-In computer science, data validation is the process of ensuring data has undergone data cleansing to ensure they have data quality, that is, that they are both correct and useful.
+In computing, data validation or input validation is the process of ensuring data has undergone data cleansing to confirm it has data quality, that is, that it is both correct and useful.
 It uses routines, often called "validation rules", "validation constraints", or "check routines", that check for correctness, meaningfulness, and security of data that are input to the system.
 The rules may be implemented through the automated facilities of a data dictionary, or by the inclusion of explicit application program validation logic of the computer and its application.

 This is distinct from formal verification, which attempts to prove or disprove the correctness of algorithms for implementing a specification or property.

 Overview

 Data validation is intended to provide certain well-defined guarantees for fitness and consistency of data in an application or automated system.
 Data validation rules can be defined and designed using various methodologies, and be deployed in various contexts.
 Their implementation can use declarative data integrity rules, or procedure-based business rules.

-Note that the guarantees of data validation do not necessarily include accuracy, and it is possible for data entry errors such as misspellings to be accepted as valid.
+The guarantees of data validation do not necessarily include accuracy, and it is possible for data entry errors such as misspellings to be accepted as valid.
 Other clerical and/or computer controls may be applied to reduce inaccuracy within a system.